 TCS - Trusted Certificate Service

-- The contract with the previous TCS provider DigiCert expires on April 30, 2020.
-Until then, certificates can be requested from DigiCert and must be issued if all requirements are met.
-Certificates issued by DigiCert up to and including April 30, 2020 remain valid until the expiry date of the certificate.
+- The contract with the previous TCS provider DigiCert has expired on 30 April 2020.
+Certificates issued by DigiCert remain valid until the expiry date of the certificate.

-- From May 1, 2020, certificates can only be obtained from the new TCS provider Sectigo (see below).
+- Since 1 May 2020, certificates can only be obtained from the new TCS provider Sectigo (see below).

 GÉANT, the umbrella organization of Europe's National Research and Education Networks (NRENS), has signed a framework agreement with Sectigo Limited regarding the provision and administration of X.509 certificates.
 GÉANT provides this Trusted Certificate Service (TCS) to all participating NRENs.

 ACOnet has subscribed to this agreement and therefore is able to provide its members with several types of certificates, free of charge and in unlimited numbers.
 This service is offered exclusively for ACOnet participants, based on a supplementary agreement (see below).

 The supplementary agreement has to be signed by an authorized person at the participant's organization.
 Please send the completed and digitally signed PDF form and the required enclosures by e-mail to admin(at)aco.net (your signature must be verifiable by RTR's signature verification service).
 Alternatively, you can also send us the printed form with your original signature by post.
 In both cases we will return the digitally countersigned document by e-mail.

 The Trusted Certificate Service offers several types of certificates.
 They all may be requested via the Sectigo Portal.

 - TLS/SSL Server Certificates

 Sectigo provides web interfaces for requesting server certificates, as well as for approving such requests.
 The latter being the task of the TCS administrator at the respective ACOnet participant.